the-hyp0cr1t3/CC/README.md

 Programming is all about writing code to solve problems or tasks.
 Competitive programming makes a sport out of this, where contestants compete (usually online) to solve a bunch of such problems in a limited amount of time.

+## What's in a problem?
 Problems are primarily math, logic and/or algorithm based and typically look something like [this](https://codeforces.com/problemset/problem/4/A).
-Such problems usually consist of a statement (that details the task), the input and output format, constraints on the input and some examples.
+Such problems usually consist of a statement (that details the task), the input and output format, constraints on the input and some examples (will be further explained later on).

-## What's in a problem?
-Let's jump right in.
-Take a look at this [problem](https://codeforces.com/problemset/problem/71/A).
+Try [this](https://codeforces.com/problemset/problem/71/A) problem.
 Read the statement carefully and try to understand what it is asking.
-Once you figure this out, all that's left is to code it.
+Once you figure it out, all that's left is to code.

 Here's what one of the many possible solutions looks like.
 <details>